vexagonverp/CDS/doc/guide/README.md

-# Introduction

-"Capability Development System“ is a sub module of the internal CRM

-+ Manage and define career paths
-+ Manage and suggest training plans
+## Project Description

+The project aims to build a sub module of the internal CRM, called "Capability Development System".
+It provides below major features for the employees and the managers to define the career paths and the related training plans.

-  # Architecture
+## Architecture Overview

   ![alt text](./images/architecture.png)

-  # Requirements
+## Requirements
 * JDK 11(AdoptOpenJDK LTS)
 * Node.js
 * npm